tanupoo/fiapy/doc/JSON-data-model.md

     2014-11-21T07:54:03+0900
 ~~~~

-The format of <point id> must confom to the IEEE1888 specification.
+The format of "point id" must confom to the IEEE1888 specification.

 ~~~~
     "http://fiap.example.org/test/home/light"
 ~~~~

-<point spec> in <query response spec> is valid for the FETCH protocol.
+"point spec" in "query response spec" is valid for the FETCH protocol.
     TBC.

-<query type spec> must be either "storage" or "stream".
+"query type spec" must be either "storage" or "stream".

-<attribute spec> is optional.
+"attribute spec" is optional.

 TBD: if you want to specify an "OR" condition for a single point id.
 you need to specify two keys.